 Memorial Sloan Kettering Cancer Center (MSK) is one of the world’s premier cancer centers, committed to exceptional patient care, leading-edge research, and superb educational programs.
 The blending of research with patient care is at the heart of everything we do.
 The institution is a comprehensive cancer center whose purposes are the treatment and control of cancer, the advancement of biomedical knowledge through laboratory and clinical research, and the training of scientists, physicians and other health care workers.

-The Service for Radiotherapy Physics within the Department of Medical Physics is seeking two Assistant or Associate Attending Physicists.
-The positions will support clinical radiotherapy physics services and will also contribute to the clinical research and development mission of MSK.
-One opportunity exists in Westchester, NY and the other in Suffolk County, NY.
+The Service for Radiotherapy Physics within the Department of Medical Physics is seeking an Assistant or Associate Attending level physicist to fill the chief physicist position in our Nassau outpatient facility.
+The position will responsible for managing the Nassau physics group, providing overall clinical physics coverage, and will also contribute to the clinical research and development mission of MSK.

-3 linear accelerators, one CT simulator, and one PET/CT simulator
+3 Varian True Beam linear accelerators, one GammaMedPlus HDR unit, one CT simulator, and one PET/CT simulator.

 MSK has a large, cutting-edge program in all aspects of radiation oncology physics that seeks to improve the clinical effectiveness of radiation therapy in partnership with radiation oncologists, radiologists and other medical professionals.
 Many new programs in radiation therapy research and development are ongoing, including: